Crawl Space Insulation Near Portland, Vancouver, Salem, Eugene, and Roseburg

 While most individuals think about attic insulation, you can also save a lot of money by making your crawl space airtight.
 Crawl spaces are shallow structures installed beneath your home.
 While providing a protected place for utilities and plumbing pipes, crawl spaces can soak up the natural cold air beneath your home and transfer it into your living areas.

 When that happens, your energy bills will suffer because of the fluctuating temperatures.
-For your crawl space insulation to perform as it should, it's essential to install the right type of insulation, the right amount of insulation, and use the correct installation technique.
+For your crawl space insulation to perform as it should, it's essential to properly encapsulate the crawl space, install the right type of insulation, the right amount of insulation, and use the correct installation technique.
 For customers in the Western Oregon and Southwest Washington areas, Josh Lowe's Dr. Energy Saver can help.

 In this video, Dr. Energy Saver solves home comfort problems caused by an unsealed, uninsulated crawl space.
 Watch to see how to make your crawl space more energy efficient!

 To know what needs correcting at your home, you must know the signs of inadequate crawl space insulation.
 Common signs include: